spatialnimbios/testcases/UnitTests/IrreversibleBinding2D/README.md

 For FPR intrinsic k_a=1 um^2.s-1

+RESULTS:
+Smoldyn is far off, and a newer version of the software needs to be checked.
+MCell is also off for the diffusion-controlled system (higher k_on).

 References: Yogurtcu, O.N. and Johnson, M.E.
 Theory of bi-molecular association dynamics in 2D for accurate model and experimental parameterization of binding rates, J Chem Phys.
 143:084117 (2015).

 </pre>